-- Academy funding within the Northamptonshire funding formula continues to offer a lower increase than the academy has had to bare through both inflationary increases to pay and for goods and services. - The national pay awards to Teaching staff in September 2023 for cost of living of 6.5% have been funded as an additional grant although this does not always cover the total amount of the increase in pay cost the Trust has to make.
-Grant allocations also provides no element of funding for cost of living for support staff on National Joint Council contracts, which creates a real terms reduction in funding and a cost pressure which must be managed by restricting budgets elsewhere. - The trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment, which is time consuming and seems to lack equity to other larger Trusts.
-Despite this level of competition, the Trust has been successful in 2022-23 with an infrastructure project at Sir Christopher Hatton Academy which has a total value of £1.8M.
-Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements. - The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
-The Trust has implemented robust controls to mitigate this risk and, having been reaccredited with Cyber Essentials status in January 2023. - In house catering in all schools remains a strategic risk as we continue to work through a period of high inflationary pressures, particularly in the areas of pay, ingredients and fuel.
-The Trust subsidised catering services from its General Annual Grant allocation in 2022/23 and aims to increase uptake for school meals and bare down on costs in 2023-2024 to reduce this subsidy. - The Trust continues to act through strong and knowledgeable leadership to strengthen provision in each of its primary academies.
-It is clear from internal and external sources of evidence that they are strengthening substantially.
-The trust will continue to prioritise the development of leadership capacity and improvement of teaching performance to ensure that these schools advance beyond their current Ofsted judgements.
+- Academy funding within the Northamptonshire funding formula continues to offer a lower increase than the academy has had to bare through both inflationary increases both to pay and for goods and services. - The national pay awards to Teaching staff in September 2024 for cost of living of 5.5% have been funded as an additional grant although this does not always cover the total amount of the increase in pay cost the Trust has to make.
+Grant allocations are based on pupil numbers which is detrimental to schools whose pupil numbers are below their PAN. - The Trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment, which is time consuming and lacks equity to other larger Trusts.
+Despite this level of competition, the Trust has been successful in 2023/24 with a small safeguarding project at Ecton Village Primary School with a total value of £0.050m. - Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements. - The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
+The Trust has implemented robust controls to mitigate this risk and, having been reaccredited with Cyber Essentials status in January 2023. - In house catering in all schools remains a strategic risk as we continue to work through a period of high inflationary pressures, particularly in the areas of pay, ingredients, energy and fuel costs.
+The Trust subsidised catering services from its General Annual Grant allocation in 2023/24 and aims to increase uptake for school meals and bare down on costs in 2024/25 to reduce this subsidy.